Riverside and Avondale: King Street District

 The King Street District originated with Whiteway Corner, a group of commercial buildings at the intersection of King and Park Street built by the Nasrallah brothers beginning in 1927.
 The Nasrallahs' buildings included a row of street lights, hence the name "White Way".
-Other notable buildings at this corner are a 1942 Style Moderne structure built for Lane Drug Company by Marsh & Saxelbye, and the 1925 Riverside Baptist Church, designed by prominent architect Addison Mizner.
+Other notable buildings at this corner are a 1942 Style Moderne structure built for Lane Drug Company by Marsh & Saxelbye, and the 1925 Riverside Church at Park and King (Riverside Baptist Church) Sanctuary, designed by prominent architect Addison Mizner, and the 1950 and 1960 Riverside Church Annex, designed and built in two phases for the church by Marsh & Saxelbye.

 Subsequently, commercial development and zoning spread along King Street and its cross streets.
 After several decades of decline, King Street has experienced a revival since 2005 following a successful streetscaping project.
 A popular beer bar that opened that year set the tone for later establishments, many of them craft beer oriented.
 Subsequently, the district has become the home of many bars, restaurants, stores, and night clubs, as well as an arts district and two craft breweries to the north.
 As a result of this growth, the King Street District emerged as Jacksonville's beer hub in the 2010s.

 Shoppes of Avondale

-The Shoppes of Avondale is an upscale shopping center comprising about 46 storefronts on St. Johns Avenue.
+The Shoppes of Avondale is home to a diverse collection of boutique retail shops, restaurants, galleries and bars centered around the intersection of St. Johns Avenue and Ingleside Avenue.
 Like Five Points, it dates to the 1920s, when Avondale was first developed.
 Its small-scale buildings were designed to blend with the residential neighborhood; the most notable is a 1927 edifice designed by Henry J. Klutho in partnership with Fred S. Cates and Albert N. Cole at 3556-3560 St. Johns Avenue.
 The center was renovated in 2010 under Jacksonville's Town Center Program, which allocated funds for revitalizing neighborhood commercial districts.

 Features

 City parks in Riverside and Avondale include Riverside Park and Memorial Park, which is situated on the river and features a statue of the "winged figure of youth" sculpted by C. Adrian Pillars.
 The Cummer Museum of Art and Gardens is located in Riverside; founded in 1961, it contains one of the world's three most comprehensive collections of Meissen porcelain, large collections of American, European and Japanese art, and two acres of Italian and English gardens listed on the National Register of Historic Places.
-The neighborhood is home to Robert E. Lee High School, one of the city's oldest schools still in use, and the Kent Campus of Florida State College at Jacksonville, the institution's oldest campus.
+The neighborhood is home to Riverside High School (formerly Robert E. Lee High School), one of the city's oldest schools still in use, and the Kent Campus of Florida State College at Jacksonville, the institution's oldest campus.